Avoid conflicts of interest

 • holding outside jobs or affiliations, including directorships

-• being in a close personal relationship with someone in your reporting line, including a close relative, or a romantic or intimate relationship.
+• being in a close personal relationship with someone in your reporting line, including as a close relative, or in a romantic or intimate relationship.

 People computer